The dynamical impact of cosmic rays in the Rhea magnetohydrodynamics simulations: Vertical structure and outflows

 \subsection{Vertical gas structure}

-In Figure \ref{fig:edge_maps} we show edge-on cuts through the midplane of various physical quantities at $t=1.5 \rm~Gyr$.
-Each column represents a different simulation, and from top to bottom we show cuts through the center of the vertical component of the velocity $v_z$, the gas temperature $T$, the gas density $\rho_{\rm gas}$, the ratio of thermal to magnetic energy $\beta_{\rm pl}$, and the ratio of CR to thermal pressure $X_{\rm cr}$.
+In Figure \ref{fig:edge_maps}, we show edge-on cuts through the midplane of various physical quantities at $t=1.5 \rm~Gyr$.
+Each column represents a different simulation.
+From top to bottom, we show cuts through the center of the vertical component of the velocity, $v_z$, gas temperature, $T$, gas density, $\rho_{\rm gas}$, ratio of thermal to magnetic energy, $\beta_{\rm pl}$, and the ratio of CR to thermal pressure, $X_{\rm cr}$.
 In the MHD and MHD-low galaxies there is a mix of inflowing and outflowing gas, but no visible coherent outflows.
-In especially MHD-low we clearly see kpc-sized bubbles of fast outflowing material from the entire disk, which result from expanding SN-driven bubbles that have broken out of the midplane.
+In MHD-low especially, we clearly see kpc-sized bubbles of fast outflowing material from the entire disk, which result from expanding SN-driven bubbles that have broken out of the midplane.
 These outflows soon fall back onto the galaxy as small fountain flows.
 The lack of proper outflows results in a hot, thermally dominated CGM, with a thin disk.
-In Figure \ref{fig:energies_vert} we portray the same energy ratios as in Figure \ref{fig:energies_rad}, but now averaged in vertical bins ($r\leq20$ kpc) to quantify how energy is distributed in the CGM.
-In the MHD-galaxies the thermal energy component strongly dominates over the magnetic as well as the kinetic one, though overall the CGM remains dominated by the gravitational potential energy.
+In Figure \ref{fig:energies_vert}, we portray the same energy ratios as in Figure \ref{fig:energies_rad}, but now averaged in vertical bins ($r\leq20$ kpc) to quantify how energy is distributed in the CGM.
+In the MHD-galaxies the thermal energy \karin{dominates over all other energy components in the CGM, in particular, the magnetic energy}.